Dunedan/mbp-2016-linux/README.md

 enable the integrated Intel GPU, if you want to use it: https://github.com/Dunedan/mbp-2016-linux/issues/6#issuecomment-286168538

+Intel GPU has not yet been tested on the MacBookPro16,1.

 Connecting external displays via USB-C-to-DisplayPort cables works fine, including connections with daisy-chaining/MST.
 An actual tested and working setup includes concurrent output on the internal display and two external